 Most recently, she was retained as counsel for the Retired Detroit Police Members Association in the City of Detroit, Michigan Chapter 9 proceeding.
 She advised creditor clients in the GM, Chrysler, Collins & Aikman LLC and Plastech Engineered Products Inc. bankruptcies.
 Since 2008, she has filed approximately 20 Chapter 11 debtor cases.
 To date, all but one of her Chapter 11 debtor cases successfully confirmed a plan of reorganization.
-Ms. Brimer and her team have also recently acted as the Chapter 11 debtors counsel for FormTech Industries, LLC (Delaware filing); By Tech, Inc.; Christian Love Fellowship Ministries, International; Doctors Referral Services, Inc. and Little Rock Baptist Charity Care Center, Inc.
+Ms. Brimer and her team acted as the Chapter 11 debtors counsel for FormTech Industries, LLC (Delaware filing); By Tech, Inc.; Christian Love Fellowship Ministries, International; Doctors Referral Services, Inc. and Little Rock Baptist Charity Care Center, Inc.

 As a seasoned attorney, she fights to minimize an organization’s tax burden before various tax authorities such as the United States Tax Court and the Michigan Tax Tribunal.
 She also provides expertise in resolving tax collection disputes, including resolving levy and lien issues and payment plans with federal, state and local taxing authorities.